 3. Look beyond this job, and see your future.

 Through your clinicals, you probably have a short list of the practice environments you’re genuinely interested in.
 Does this job align with your desired career path?
 Because PAs have so many options, it can be tempting to apply for every job available at a hospital.
-Unfortunately, this lack of focus can actually work against you in an interview.
+Unfortunately, this lack of focus can actually work against you in a PA job interview as a new grad.
 That’s why we encourage you to know the clinical environments and specialty areas you want to pursue, and express this intention in the interview.

-More Help to Master Your PA Job Search
+More Help to Master Your PA Job Interview

 We hope this information helps you navigate the job search process and put your best foot forward.
 If you’d like to talk through job opportunities and get help identifying the right job for you, feel free to send me an email at email@example.com.
 We also invite you to create a free Melnic Profile.
 We’d love to help you!